Claudia has been quilting for almost 30 years and writing about it for more than six. She has won a number of awards for her work.

-Floating blocks are ones that are set in a quilt top in such a way that they appear to be floating.
-Quilters use various fabrics and placements to achieve this affect and it can be quite striking.
+Floating blocks are set in a quilt top in such a way that they appear to be floating.
+Quilters use various fabrics and placements to achieve this effect, and it can be quite striking.

 A short sewing stitch is used so the paper can be easily removed once the entire block is finished.